 It’s important to fit in time to do some sightseeing while you’re here – Edinburgh shines during the festive season, and the Edinburgh's Christmas season affords lots of seasonal entertainment.

-Running from 16 November - 5 January, Edinburgh's Christmas features European and Scottish markets, rides and ice-skating, plus shows in the Spiegeltent and a number of free events, all in the heart of the city.
+Running in November and December, Edinburgh's Christmas features European and Scottish markets, rides and ice-skating, plus shows in the Spiegeltent and a number of free events, all in the heart of the city.
 Find out more at edinburghschristmas.com

 Consider walking up the Royal Mile to the Castle, shopping on George Street or perusing the vintage emporia of the Grassmarket.
 A walk up Calton Hill gives a panoramic view across the city, one of the best places to see Edinburgh’s beautiful skyline dominated by its ancient Castle.